Agave Desmettiana (a-GAH-vee de-smet-ee-AY-na), the smooth Agave, is a succulent shrub member of the Agave plant family.

-Smooth dwarf agave requires well-drained, non-fertile soil.
-Sandy loam, a commercial cactus potting mix or a succulent potting mix works well.
+Smooth Agave desmetiana requires well-drained, non-fertile soil.
+Sandy loam, a commercial cactus potting mix or a succulent potting mix, works well.

 Smooth agave does not need frequent transplanting.

 However, if you choose to repot make sure you use a well-drained potting mix.
-Do not plant Agave desmettiana too deep or else the plant risk root rot.
+Do not plant Agave desmetiana too deep, or else the plant risks root rot.

 Grooming and Maintenance